 A particular draw to the RAU was its rural location and expertise in education for well over a century.
 This course gave me the opportunity to gain both practical experience and theoretical knowledge., Graduate

-Whether you wish to manage an agricultural enterprise or farming business, migrate into finance or journalism, or continue studying agriculture and land management, this course will give you the practical, financial, and management skills you need.
-We will even guide your progression on to other conversion courses if you so wish.
-That might be one of our own BSc Honours top-up courses or a relevant opportunity at another Higher Education Institution in the UK.
+Whether you wish to manage an agricultural enterprise or farming business, migrate into finance or journalism, or continue studying agriculture and land management, this agriculture and farm management course will give you the practical, financial and management skills you need.
+We’ll even guide your progression on to other conversion courses if you so wish.
+That might be one of our own BSc Honours top-up courses or a relevant opportunity at another HEI in the UK.

 By the time you complete this course, you will have a rich portfolio of your learning experience, thanks in part to a period of compulsory work experience during the summer vacation between your first and second year – which you will be recorded in your portfolio.

-You will have the opportunity to gain relevant practical experience and qualifications through rural skills training within the areas of crops and pesticides, estate maintenance, forestry, machinery, vehicles, and health and safety at our Rural Innovation Centre at Harnhill Manor Farm.
+On this foundation course you’ll have the opportunity to gain relevant practical experience and qualifications through rural skills training within the areas of crops and pesticides, estate maintenance, forestry, machinery, vehicles, and health and safety, at our campus-based Rural Innovation Centre at Harnhill Manor Farm.
 You can enrol for courses leading to the award of Certificates of Competence.

 You will be assessed throughout on your research projects, examinations, case studies, business plans, portfolio, presentations, and practical skills.